 Benefits under the Source One retirement plans for a single person are computed on a straight-life basis and benefits for a married person are generally computed on a joint and 50% survivor basis, subject to each participant's right to elect alternative survivor benefits.

-As of December 31, 1995 Messrs.
-Conrad and Richards had 12 and 24 whole years of credited service, respectively, for purposes of computing their benefits under the Source One retirement plans.
+As of December 31, 1996 Mr. Conrad had 13 whole years of credited service for purposes of computing his benefits under the Source One retirement plans.

 COMPENSATION COMMITTEE INTERLOCKS AND INSIDER PARTICIPATION IN COMPENSATION DECISIONS

 Fund American Committee